thogiti/thogitiB.github.io/content/2023-05-20-Understanding-Caulk-Protocol-A-Beginner-Guide-to-Sublinear-Time-Lookup-Arguments.md

 +++

-# **Note: This article is in draft mode and I didn't finish write different sections of the Caulk protocol, proof read, test the code for correctness and adding references.
+# **Note: This article is in draft mode and I didn't finish writing the sections of the Caulk protocol, proof read, test the code for correctness and adding references.
 Please check it again in 1-2 weeks before I publish it.**

 # Introduction